-If you have ever been to Thailand and gone looking for Thai Street Food then you will have come across lots of drinks vendors selling Iced Thai Green Tea, Thai Milk Tea and a host of other cold drinks over crushed ice or blended into a slurpee.
+If you have ever been to Thailand and gone looking for Thai Street Food then you'll have come across lots of drinks vendors selling Iced Thai Green Tea, Thai Milk Tea and a host of other cold drinks over crushed ice or blended into a Slurpee.

 If you are a mall sort of person then you'll have no doubt ordered your drinks from one of the swanky eateries or drinkeries that sell premium versions of everything.